 Finance:

 Example: Many banks have started simplifying the language in their loan agreements and terms of service after realizing customers struggled to understand their financial commitments.
-Readability formulas help make these critical documents more accessible to the general public.
+Readability formulas helped make these critical documents more accessible to the general public.

 Consumer Products: